Rasta Peth, Pune

-Rasta Peth is an oldest neighbourhood located in the city of Pune, India.
+Rasta Peth is the oldest neighbourhood located in the city of Pune, India.
 The name is derived from the name of Raste who was a relative of Peshwa’s in the Maratha Empire.

 Rasta Peth is a centralized location in the city.
+Doctors' offices and a library are located in the neighborhood.

+There is a Dalit community there.
+Christian missionaries served the community during the British Raj.

-Places such as Pune Railway Station, Camp, Shaniwar Wada, Dagadusheth Halwai Ganapati Temple, Laxmi road, Bund Garden are hardly 10 minutes apart.
+Places such as Pune Railway Station, Camp, Shaniwar Wada, Dagadusheth Halwai Ganapati Temple, Laxmi Road, Bund Garden are within a ten minutes' drive by motor vehicle.